matthias-prangl/hsro-inf-kp.github.io/README.md

 A tuple-like struct resembles a tuple.
 Those structs are useful for definig new types to achieve stricter type checking.
 Instead of commenting what a tuple contains, the name of the tuple-like struct can be self explaining and also be checked by the compiler.
-The following example shows how a tuple-like struct whit two elements (i32, u32) is defined:
+The following example shows how a tuple-like struct with two elements (i32, u32) is defined:

 ```rust
 struct TupleStruct(i32, u32);